-If you are paid \$10,000 to provide security services for a year, the initial tax value of your liability to provide those services will be the \$10,000 that were your proceeds of assuming that liability.
+If you are paid \$10,000 to provide security services for a year, the initial tax value of your liability to provide those services will be the \$10,000 that were yourthe proceeds of your assuming that liability.

 4.31 The proceeds of realising an asset (6) and the cost of extinguishing a liability (7) are also key concepts for the Tax Value Method.
-They allow the profits and losses that are often subject to taxable income adjustments (such as the adjustment for discounted capital gains and part private use) to be worked out.
+They allow the profits and losses that are often subject to taxable income adjustments (such as the adjustments for discounted capital gains and part private use) to be worked out.
 This approach is provided for within the provisions dealing with the taxable income adjustment.

 Suppose you have a truck with a tax value of \$30,000 that you use 50% of the time for private purposes.
-If you sell it for less than the tax value, the Tax Value Method will automatically bring the full loss to account but you will have to work the loss out so that you can add back the 50% private portion.
-To work out that adjustment, you need to know what the proceeds of realisation were.
+If you sell it for less than the tax value, the Tax Value Method will automatically bring the full loss to account but you will haveneed to work the loss out so that you can add back the 50% private portion.
+To work out that adjustment,loss, you need to know what the proceeds of realisation were.

 4.32 Because the non-cash transaction rules cause every kind of transaction to be seen in terms of dollar cash flows, it is possible to ascertain the dollar amounts attaching to items that are included in any of the 4 calculations.
-Doing that does not, of itself, have taxation consequences.
+Doing thatconcepts at (4) to (7).
+This does not, of itself, have taxation consequences.
 They are merely inputs into the rules about cost and proceeds of assumption and realisation.
-Those rules determine which transactions have taxation effects.
+Those rules then determine which transactions have taxation effects.43

-4.33 Generally speaking, those rules are as follows (but there are exceptions in special cases).
+4.33 Generally speaking, those rules are as follows (but there are(although exceptions apply in special cases).